 Sometimes eCommerce brands and Amazon sellers don’t have the time and patience to build an organic following on Instagram — but they do have the budget.
 Paying for mentions, posts, or stories from an influencer with an audience that closely matches your own can help to generate immediate sales and jumpstart awareness within your industry.
 Influencer marketing can be expensive, with influencers charging brands between $75 and $3,000 per post — but they do provide you with a shortcut to generating sales and awareness.

 For Amazon sellers, Instagram is an opportunity that you can’t let pass you by.
 It’s best to begin establishing a reliable presence on the platform now, while it is still experiencing rapid growth.
 Through consistent, high-quality updates, you’ll grow awareness within your industry, sell more products on Amazon, and develop close-knit connections with your customers and prospects.

-More in: Instagram
+More in: Amazon, Instagram